mst0722/HTML_CSS_Targeted_CSS/README.md

 Objectives
 Add styling to the CSS page with the help of different combinator selectors along with other CSS rules you have leared so far.

+While reviewing the code, note the following:

+For div elements that follow the h3 element, the child combinator is defined as div > h3

+For elements using the CSS class low that follow the label CSS class, the adjacent sibling combinator is defined as .label + .low

+For div elements that follow other div elements, the general sibling combinator is defined as div ~ div

 **Step 1:**  Add padding of 10px to the section class